 Current numbers of residents and staffing levels at each care home will be collected using a questionnaire, filled in by a member of staff in conjunction with a research nurse on the first Monday of each month.
 Faecal samples will be obtained for each case to determine whether the illness is caused by norovirus or another gastrointestinal pathogen; this sample will be collected as soon as possible after onset of illness.
 For each case, information including onset date, medical history, duration of symptoms, complications, hospitalisation, outcome (e.g. death) will be collected using a questionnaire.
 This questionnaire will be filled in by a member of staff on the same day as the faecal sample is collected, then checked and collected by a research nurse on the first Monday of each month.

 We will describe the characteristics of the surveillance system and the epidemiology of cases it captures.
+Non-cases will contribute to the person-time at risk.
 We will calculate incidence rates for person-time at risk in each study site and for the study in total.
 We will compare the burden of norovirus, viral gastroenteritis of another cause and gastroenteritis of an unknown cause.
 We will describe the duration and severity of illness.

 Pathogen testing (Component B)